STUDY

 A subordinate clause that acts as an adjective in a sentence is called an adjective clause.

-Like an adjective, it modifies (give more information about) a noun or pronoun in the sentence.
-An adjective clause mostly starts with relative pronouns such as ‘that, who, whom, whose, which, or whose’.
+Like an adjective, it modifies (gives more information about) a noun or pronoun in the sentence.
+Adjective clauses usually begin with relative pronouns such as that, who, whom, whose, which.

 Examples: